 As used herein, the terms “you” and “your” refer to the legal entity represented on your Order Schedule, or any other ordering document accepted by us for your order of our Services (each an “Order Schedule”).
-Further, any references to terms such as “we,” “our,” “us,” “ComplySci” and “COMPLY” will mean the COMPLY™ entity described in your Agreement references these Additional Terms.
+Further, any references to terms such as “we,” “our,” “us,” “ComplySci” and “COMPLY” will mean the COMPLY™ entity described in your Agreement that references this Exhibit.
 You may not access or use our Services if you are a competitor, or for the purposes of monitoring availability, performance, or functionality, or for any other benchmarking or competitive purposes.

 Unless defined in the Agreement, all capitalized terms used in this Exhibit shall have the meanings given to them below: